Pre1ude0/ringamajig/static/updateLog.md

+# Hotfix 1.6.1
+- Fixed some issues with the mobile view of the preview builder

+---

 # Version 1.6
 - Added a tile [preview/builder tool](/docs#tile-preview-builder) to the docs page
 - Added heading anchors to the docs page